 Don’t perform magnetic resonance imaging (MRI) of the spine within the first six weeks in patients with low back pain in the absence of warning signs or symptoms (red flags).

-Usually MRI is prescribed at the first complaint of back pain and sciatica, without performing a first-line conservative treatment with both pharmacologic or nonpharmacological (e.g., exercises, remaining active) therapy.
+Usually MRI is prescribed at the first complaint of back pain and sciatica, without performing a first-line conservative treatment with both pharmacologic and nonpharmacological (e.g., exercises, remaining active) therapy.
 In the absence of serious neurological or systemic symptoms, lumbosacral MRI for both acute and chronic lower back pain and sciatica is not routinely recommended, but should be considered only if there are persistent or progressive symptoms during or following 6 weeks of conservative treatment.

-1. Hendee WR, Becker GJ, Borgstede JP et al (2010) Addressing overutilization in medical imaging.
-Radiology 257:240–245.
+1. Hendee WR, Becker GJ, Borgstede JP et al. Addressing overutilization in medical imaging.
+Radiology 2010; 257:240–245.

 2. Sistrom CL.
 The appropriateness of imaging: a comprehensive conceptual framework.
 Radiology 2009;251(3):637–649.

 3. Oikarinen H, et al. Survey of inappropriate use of magnetic resonance imaging.
-Insights Imaging 2013 Oct;4(5):729-33.
+Insights Imaging.
+2013 Oct;4(5):729-33.

 4. Chou R, Loeser JD, Owens DK, et al. American Pain Society Low Back Pain Guideline Panel Diagnosis and treatment of low back pain: a joint clinical practice guideline from the American College of Physicians and the American Pain Society.
-Spine 2009;34:1066–1077.
+Spine.2009;34:1066–1077.

-5. Fitch K, Bernstein SJ, Aguilar MD, Burnand B, LaCalle JR. The RAND/UCLA Appropriateness Method: Users Manual 2001.
+5. Fitch K, Bernstein SJ, Aguilar MD, Burnand B, LaCalle JR. The RAND/UCLA Appropriateness Method: Users Manual.
+2001.

-6. Pompan D.C.
-Appropriate use of MRI for evaluating common muscoloskeletal conditions Am Fam Physicians 2011;83 (8): 883-884.
+6. Pompan DC Appropriate use of MRI for evaluating common muscoloskeletal conditions.
+Am Fam Physicians 2011;83 (8): 883-884.

 Attention.
 Please note that these items are provided only for information and are not intended as a substitute for consultation with a clinician.
 Patients with any specific questions about the items on this list or their individual situation should consult their clinician.